Youth care at the GP practice

 • The quality of care has improved, since young people receive help more quickly.

-• The offer of short-term and/or low-intensity care for young people has improved.
+• The provision of short-term and/or low-intensity care for young people has improved.

-• Triage has improved, since the Youth Practice Assistant has more time to make a better assessment of the problem.
+• Triage has improved, since PMHWs have more time to make an in-depth assessment of the problem.

-• Help is offered sooner and more quickly, which can prevent deterioration and thus have a preventive effect.
+• Help is offered sooner and with less waiting time, which can prevent deterioration.

 • More psychoeducation, supportive interviews, parenting support, and mediation or guidance during referral is now being offered within GP practices.

 Those involved believe that referrals to specialist youth mental health services are better justified and more thoroughly considered.
-The research study shows that the majority of help requests to Youth Practice Assistants concern behavioural and emotional problems.
+The research study shows that the majority of help requests to PMHWs concern behavioural and emotional problems.
 Parents also attend with help requests related to parenting or problems with the family situation.
 Of the young people who see a Youth Practice Assistant, 41% are found to receive the help they need, without need for further referral.
-Whether this prevents unjustified referrals cannot be concluded on the basis of this study.
+Whether this prevents unnecessary referrals cannot from this research.

 Recommendations

 Effective help at an early stage can prevent problems escalating and can ensure individual and societal health benefits at an older age.
-The results of this research study suggest a number of leads that could enable further optimisation of the effectiveness of the Youth Practice Assistant role:
+The results of this research study suggest bases that could enable further optimisation of the effectiveness of the Youth Practice Assistant role:

-• We that access to (specialist) knowledge at an early stage of care is very beneficial.
+• We know that access to (specialist) knowledge at an early stage of care is beneficial.
 Time and money should therefore be made available to invest in acquiring and maintaining specialist knowledge.

 • Up-to-date knowledge and understanding of the care network is essential for appropriate referrals.
-The Youth Practice Assistant should therefore always be given time to invest in developing and maintaining that network.
-This must be an explicit task for Youth Practice Assistants.
+PMHWs should therefore have time available to invest in the development and maintenance of this network as an explicit task.

 • A low threshold for access is an important success factor.
-Positioning within the GP practice is beneficial because Youth Practice Assistants are associated with faith in medical confidentiality and the GP’s expertise.
+Positioning in the general practice has the advantage that the PMHW is associated with the trust in the medical confidentiality and expertise of the general practitioner.

-• Since Youth Practice Assistants work across several GP practices, each with their own environment and ways of working, it is essential for them to have adequate time to consult, fine-tune and invest in relationships.
+• Since PMHWs work across several GP practices, each with their own environment and ways of working, it is essential for them to have adequate time to consult, fine-tune and invest in relationships.

 Effective help at an early stage can prevent problems escalating and can ensure individual and societal health benefits at an older age.